 Recon has an exclusive long-term partnership with Globalstar, a leading satellite provider, for backhaul.

-This means Recon is not dependent upon cellular networks – which are limited to non-existent in many high fire risk areas – for connectivity.
+This means Recon is not dependent upon cellular networks – which are limited to non-existent in many emergency situations – for connectivity.

 Recon gathers data line-by-line and pole-to-pole with a Linebacker approximately every 175 feet for distribution and 900 feet for transmission.

-This allows for real-time identification of issues and anomalies on the lines, which is critical to pinpointing and addressing failures prior to ignition, limiting damages post ignition as well as narrowly targeting public power shut-off.
+This allows for real-time identification of asset issues and anomalies, which is critical to pinpointing and addressing failures before problems arise.

 Recon understands utility operators are working with a lot of data and it’s not helpful unless it can be analyzed in context.
 Recon has a robust set of APIs that provide your data how you want it.

-Recon pinpoints high-impact events based on movement and a suite of validating factors linked to power line health in real-time, including line temperature, ambient temperature, line movement, barometric pressure and e-field – before and after ignitions occur.
+Recon pinpoints high-impact events based on movement and a suite of validating factors linked to asset health in real-time.

 Competing technologies are inferring events based on electric signature data, which means algorithms are used to estimate values vs. capturing and measuring actual values.
 This is important because there is a risk the assumptions/calculations used to generate insights are wrong and thus the associated result is incorrect.